What is subrogation of a Spanish Loan

 For many years Banks wanted to subrogate existing loans to keep the mortgage on their books.
 In current climate most are not currently allowing subrogation for a number of reasons.

-Firstly they would rather have the loan redeemed, secondly the rates offered in the past were much lower than those offered now so even when they are subrogating they often raise the rate.
-In the past compulsory products were not linked so the Banks see old loans as less profitable overall.
-The Spanish Bank has no obligation to offer subrogation and will require a full application is made it is not an automatic transfer.
+Firstly they would rather have the loan redeemed.
+Secondly the rates offered in the past were much lower than those offered now.
+Therefore even when they are subrogating they often raise the rate.
+If compulsory products were not linked the Banks see old loans as less profitable overall.
+The Spanish Bank has no obligation to offer subrogation.
+They will still require a full application is made.
+Moreover it is not an automatic transfer.

 Should subrogation of an existing loan in Spain be considered

-If a property has an existing mortgage the option of subrogation should always be explored to check its suitability.
+If a property has an existing mortgage the option of subrogation should always be explored.
+In order to check its suitability.
 A good mortgage adviser will do this for you.
-This can then be measured against what a new product would like, and whether the Bank will in fact allow subrogation to take place.
+This can then be measured against what a new product would like.
+Also whether the Bank will in fact allow subrogation to take place.